 Use due dates to set deadlines on modules for your students, making them aware of when the lessons and assessments need to be completed.

 Learn how to set a due date.

-By default, student access will close automatically after a due date.
-To allow students to continue working after a due date, you can change this setting within Student Pacing.
+By default, the due dates will automatically close student access to a module at 11:59 PM EST on the date.
+To have the due date feature allow students to continue working after a due date passes, you can change this setting within Student Pacing.